dair-ai/Mathematics-for-ML/README.md

 Book: https://www.inference.org.uk/itprnn/book.html

 ---
-This collection is far from exhaustive but it should provide a good foundation to learning the mathematics for machine learning.
+This collection is far from exhaustive but it should provide a good foundation to start learning some of the mathematical concepts used in machine learning.
+Reach out on [Twitter](https://twitter.com/omarsar0) if you have any questions.